thanathip41/tspace-nfs/README.md

     expired  : 60 * 60  // seconds default expired 1 hour
     exists   : true     // default exists false for check if the file exists })
+  // if using exists will return null if not exists file

   const base64 = await nfs.toBase64(fileDirectory)